Transformers Simulate MLE for Sequence Generation in Bayesian Networks: Experiments

 \subsection{Transformers Perform MLE based on Bayesian Network Architecture}

 Here we conduct the experiment of training transformers to perform MLE based on Bayesian Network Architecture.
 We also visualize their convergence result with loss and accuracy curves.

 \textbf{Datasets.} We consider training transformers to learn Bayesian networks of three structures: chain, tree and general graph, see Figure~\ref{fig:graphs-visualization} for illustration.
 All variables in our dataset are with binary values (2 possible outcomes).
 For each structure, we generate 50k graphs with randomly initialized probability distributions, and sample all training data from them.
-We process the data as following: Given a Bayesian Network structure $\mathcal{B}$, we first randomly select the $m$-th variable to predict.
-Next, we randomly initialize the parameters of $\mathcal{B}$ and sample $N+1$ observations on variables with order less or equal to $m$ ($1 \cdots m$).
-For the $N+1$-th observation, we mask out its $m$-th variable with $0$, and treat as the label of this sample.
-Finally, we encode our $N+1$ samples as Equation~\eqref{eq:input_mat} by concatenating them into a $N+1$ column matrix and adding positional encoding vectors.
-To reduce noise during training, the probability distributions of those graphs are sampled from one of the following uniform distributions $\{U(0.15, 0.3),\; U(0.7, 0.85)\}$.
-Specifically, we try to avoid two scenarios: (i) variables are independent to each other (probability close to 0.5) and (2) deterministic relationship between variables (probability close to 0 or 1), as these scenarios either lose the graph structure or the probabilistic nature of networks.
-Empirically, we also find out models converge better under this approach.
-We sample $S = 64k, 19.2k, 12.8k$ independent contexts for chain, tree and general graph, respectively.
+We process the data as following: Given a Bayesian network structure $\mathcal{B}$, we first randomly select the $m$-th variable to predict.
+Next, we randomly generate the parameters of $\mathcal{B}$ (values of conditional probabilities) and sample $N+1$ observations of the first $m$ variables.
+For the $N+1$-th observation, we mask out its $m$-th variable with $0$, and treat the value of this variable as the label of this sample.
+Finally, we encode the $N+1$ samples as in \eqref{eq:input_mat} by concatenating them into a $N+1$ column matrix and adding positional encoding vectors.
+To randomly generate the values of conditional probabilities, we evenly sample them from one of the two uniform distributions $U(0.15, 0.3),\; U(0.7, 0.85)$.
+By considering such distributions, we aim to avoid two scenarios: (i) random guess is already almost `optimal' (happens when the conditional probability is close to 0.5) and (ii) variables yield a deterministic relationship (happens when the conditional probabilities of a variable is close to 0 or 1).
+We sample $S = 64k, 19.2k, 12.8k$ independent contexts for chain, tree and general graphs, respectively.
 Within each context, we further sample $N+1$ independent observations with $N = 100$.

 \textbf{Model.} We use a 6-layer transformer as our model.
 In each layer, the transformer consists of a feed-forward layer (Equation~\eqref{eqn:ffl}) following by an attention layer (Equation~\eqref{eqn:attn}) and a layer normalization \cite{ba2016layer}.
 Each attention layer has 8 heads with hidden dimension of 256, and each feed-forward layer has the hidden dimension of 1024.
 We use a readout layer (Equation~\eqref{eqn:read}) to map the output of the transformer to the final distribution of prediction.
 The parameters of the transformer is trained via Adam \cite{kingma2014adam}.
 For prediction, we use a Softmax function to convert the output of the readout layer into a probability distribution over all possible outcomes (2-dimension if the variable is binary).
 A small difference to our theoretical construction is that we use even simpler positional embeddings: we set $\pb\in \RR^{M}$ as zero vectors, and $\pb_q \in \RR^{M}$ a one-hot vector, indicating the variable to predict.
 For Bayesian networks with only binary variables, he input dimension is always 3 times of the number of variables in the graph as our construction in Equation~\ref{eq:input_mat}.